ke112/vscode_plugins/README.md

 Flutter Plugins is an extension of VS Code that helps you improve development efficiency.

-If you want to read the Chinese version of README, [please click here](https://github.com/ke112/vscode_plugins/blob/main/README_EN.md)
+If you want to read the Chinese version of README, [请点击这里](https://github.com/ke112/vscode_plugins/blob/main/README_EN.md)

 ## Widget Extend